investingsnippets/investingsnippets.github.io/content/posts/higher-moments-of-a-distribution.md

 ![png](higher-moments-of-a-distribution/higher-moments-of-a-distribution_12_1.png)

-For a normal distribution the skeweness is zero and the kurtosis is 3.
+For a normal distribution the skewness is zero and the kurtosis is 3.
 These properties are specific to the normal distribution and are used for normality testing of distributions.
 We will go deeper in that in a later post.